harvey-kun/Project_C-/README.md

 ## Owner Panel (Login Required)

-Secure owner login using global credentials
+   - Secure owner login using global credentials.

-View all reservations for the week
+   - View all reservations for the week.

-See customer name, vehicle type, and reported problem per date
+   - See customer name, vehicle type, and reported problem per date.

-Default credentials shown only on first login
+   - Default credentials shown only on first login.

+## System Design

+ - Uses global arrays to store:
+     - Reservation dates.
+     - Availability status.
+     - Customer details.
+     - Vehicle information

+   - Implements menu loops to prevent crashes from invalid input.
+   - Clear CLI layout using iomanip for alignment.
+   - Modular function-based structure for readability and maintenance.
+   - Input validation to prevent infinite loops and crashes.